Celebrating women and their impact in our community

 How easy is it for stories like these to be forgotten over time?
 How many other individuals have made invaluable impacts on their communities, and never been recognised for their achievements?

-This International Women’s month, we want to bring the global movement down to a local level, by shedding light on the huge impact made by women in our local community.
+For International Women’s month 2018, we wanted to bring the global movement down to a local level, by shedding light on the huge impact made by women in our local community.

 Women's month exhibition